faheem-cmd/daily-todo-/README.md

 **License:**
 This app is open-source under the MIT License.
 Feel free to use, modify, and distribute it according to the terms of the license.

-*Start organizing your days with MyDailyTodos today!*
+*Start organizing your days with MyDailyTodos today.!*